karafaris/READMEgenerator/README.md

 # 09 Node.js Challenge: Professional README Generator

 ## Description
 My motivation was to create a dynamic README file based off what the user inputs.
 Why I built this project was to be able to easily create a README file based off parameters that I set up.
-The problem I solved was being able to save time by having a easily intergrating a list of questions that generate a README file easily .
-What I learned was how to use JavaScript with Node.js.
+The problem I solved was being able to save time by having a easily intergrated list of questions that generate a README file.
+I learned how to use JavaScript with Node.js

 ## Installation:
 Clone the remote repository or zip the file to your local respository.